apache/royale-docs/frameworks-and-libraries.md

 Frameworks provide reliable templates to help you develop complex projects more easily and sustainably.
 Libraries are generally collections of modules and functions that focus on a particular task or theme--you might find a library to help you with scientific calculations, and another library for manipulating graphics.

+## Library Basics
+Are you new to Royale libraries?
+[Read what they are and how to use them.](libraries/library-basics)
 ## Frameworks
 Apache Royale itself is a framework.
 It can play well with other frameworks to help simplify development, especially when many people are working on the same project.